Duality between Lagrangian and Legendrian invariants: Algebraic preliminary

 An \emph{$A_\infty$-algebra} over $\k$ is a $\Z$-graded $\k$-module $\A$ with a collection of grading preserving $\k$-linear maps for all integers $i \geq 1$, that satisfies the $A_\infty$-relations: for all $d$.

 \begin{rem} We follow the sign conventions of \cite{seidelbook}.
 Note that even though, $\m_i$ is written on the left of $(a_{j+i},\ldots, a_{j+1})$, the sign convention is so that $\m_i$ acts from the right.
 To be consistent, we will insist that all our operators act on the right independently of how they are written.
-This convention and the usual Koszul sign exchange rule determine the signs that appear in our formulas. \end{rem}
+This convention and the usual Koszul sign exchange rule applied with respect to the shifted grading $\mathscr{A}[1]$ determine the signs that appear in our formulas. \end{rem}

 A \emph{DG-algebra} over $\k$ is an $A_\infty$-algebra $\A$ such that $\m_i =0$ for $i \geq 3$.
 In this case, we call the first two operations the \emph{differential} and the \emph{product}, respectively, and use the following adjustments to obtain an (ordinary) differential graded algebra: